Rating: A… solid C+!

 The actors are having a good time and are appropriately snarky and casual, probably because they can’t believe some of the lines that are written.
 Unfortunately, there are exceptions to the fun- the leads.
 We get Owen, who wants FREEDOM and JUSTICE, even dropping the phrase, “BROTHERS IN ARMS”; Knightley can’t quite get her way around, speaking like Yoda (“What tomorrow brings… we cannot know”).
 She does get some sweet flaming arrows in the air, though I’m not a fan of the, uh… crop top?
 Whatever.
 I like Owen but I feel like he always has marbles in his mouth and Knightley is too teeth-talky for me, so I guess they work as the fated couple of Arthur and Guinevere.
 I tend to zone out during their parts and am rapt with attention otherwise.

 Antoine Fuqua was in charge of this masterpiece- his most recent work is The Magnificent Seven remake, which was surprisingly entertaining (though not a true Western).
-You can see all the roots for that ensemble piece in King Arthur.
+You can see all the roots for that ensemble piece in King Arthur; the chemistry between the cast feels more genuine in King Arthur.
+Also, swords.
 Really, all you’re in for is a treat of a bunch of cool (possibly drunk) dudes who stayed too long at the Renaissance Faire, which can either be your worst nightmare or dream come true.
 I’m always a fan of secondary characters who get their moments and King Arthur just ODs on this like there’s no tomorrow, giving us plenty of fights and badass moments to ooh over.
 Winstone gets these witchy little wrist blades, Ioan Gruffudd gets two Legolas swords, and Ray Stevenson gets a bunch of huge axes.
 Mikkelsen is the big winner here: he’s a bird whisperer, knife fanatic, and can possibly teleport to spy on enemies.
 Also, his character may or may not be Asian… which they never get into nor do they ever explain any of the other character’s heritage or journey to Britain but who cares because of this:

 Yeah.
 This whole movie is just moments of THAT.

 Surprisingly, this movie has held up over time and is still so much fun to watch.
 I keep saying surprisingly because there are just so many things that should not work in this movie on paper but for some reason they do.
 It’s a highly ambitious flick that casually lands juuuuuuuuuuust somewhere between Troy and 300.
-Never a bad thing.
+Never a bad thing in my book.